 5. Provide documents to Reliant

-Provide all of the above documentation, as well as 30 days’ worth of recent paystubs and all W2s from 2021, and any additional required documents to Reliant.
+Provide all of the above documentation, as well as 30 days’ worth of recent paystubs and all W2 forms from the two most recent years, and any additional required documents to Reliant.

 6. Reliant applies on your behalf

 Once Reliant receives all of the above documentation, Reliant will apply for the grant on your behalf.